jonnonz1/nz-statute-book/acts/public/1993/housing-assets-transfer-act-1993.md

 ### 5 Corporation may act as agent in management of certain housing assets
 (1) The Corporation may act as agent for the Crown in the management of any housing assets referred to in paragraph (a) or paragraph (b) or paragraph (c) of section 2 on such terms and conditions and for such remuneration as may be agreed in writing from time to time between the Ministers and the Corporation and, for that purpose, may exercise the powers and functions conferred on the Crown or any other person by the Maori Housing Act 1935 and the Maori Housing Amendment Act 1938.
-(2) A copy of any instrument of appointment under this section may be lodged with a District Land Registrar or Chief Surveyor and shall, for the purposes of the Land Transfer Act 1952, be conclusive evidence of the authority of the Corporation to exercise those powers and functions.
+(2) A copy of any instrument of appointment under this section may be lodged with the Registrar-General of Land or Surveyor-General and shall, for the purposes of the Land Transfer Act 2017, be conclusive evidence of the authority of the Corporation to exercise those powers and functions.
 (3) Without limiting subsection (1), the Corporation may execute on behalf of the Crown a transfer to any purchaser of the estate or interest of the Crown in any land that has been sold to that purchaser pursuant to the Maori Housing Amendment Act 1938.

 ### 6 Transfer of housing assets to Corporation